🕿 (03) 8522 1508, ✉ 13/80 Mills Rd, Braeside VIC 3195, Monday - Thursday: 9.00am - 4.00pm, Friday: 9.00am - 3.00pm, Saturday: 9.00am-1.00pm

 During that time the produced furniture, which still delights designers with its elegance of form to this day, also featured simplicity yet ingenuity of technical and design solutions.

-Here, for example, is a chair designed by a world accredited Finnish architect Alvar Aalto.
+Here, for example, is a chair designed by a world accredited Finnish architect Alvar Aalt.
 A thin curved seat is suspended between two narrow closed frames and seems to float in the air.
 Furniture created by Aalto was exported to the UK and the US, where this revolutionary design decision to use plywood made a significant impact on other designers and the era of interior design during that time period.

 Armchair designed by Alvar Aalto.
 Finland, 1932